 Rachel Auslander is a high school senior from South Florida.
 She is extremely passionate about using her voice to amplify issues that matter, and creating equal opportunities for everyone, no matter where they live.

 Rachel is a teen advisor co-chair for the United Nations Foundation's Girl Up campaign and a 2016 Vital Voices ANNpower Fellow.
-She is also in her school's science research program and loves working on coding projects.
+She loves working on coding projects, playing the ukulele, and running.
 She believes that many of the world's largest inequalities can be solved through the power of science and technology.

 Minnesota Chapter Leader: Priya Kumar is a high school senior in Minnesota.
 She founded the Cedar Park and Deerwood Elementary chapters of CoderGals.
 She loves teaching and tutoring students all across the Minneapolis area.
 She is a 2016 Kode With Klossy scholar who hopes to spread her love for coding and STEM by empowering young girls to believe in themselves.